souvikmondal01/I-m-Present-Attendance-App/README.md

 # I'm Present-Android

+An Android smart attendance-taking application uses location-based technology to allow students to give their attendance when they are within the designated location range set by the teacher.

 ## Built With 🛠
 * [Kotlin] - First class and official programming language for Android development.
 * [Material Components for Android] - Modular and customizable Material Design UI components for Android.